 There is a HUGE range of alternative medicine practitioners out there with a HUGE range of skill.
 The key is finding a good match for you and your needs.

 On one end of the functional medicine practitioner spectrum we have health coaches, nutritionists or functional medicine practitioners who are not doctors and may have taken anything as little as a weekend crash course to several months of training to get their certifications.
 We run the full gamut of expertise here.

 On the other end of the spectrum we have docs; MD, DC, NDs etc. People who have years of medical training and clinical experience.
 And again as in any profession a full gamut of skill and specialties resides here as well.

-Natropathic Medicine focuses on prevention by using therapeutic methods to encourage self healing and it includes both conventional and alternative medicine.
-Naturopaths are trained at accredited medial colleges and most hold a 4 year or more degree in medicine.
+Natropathic Medicine focuses on prevention by using therapeutic methods to encourage self-healing and it includes both conventional and alternative medicine.
+Naturopaths are trained at accredited medical colleges and most hold a 4 year or more degree in medicine.
 Get ready to pay out of pocket for a Naturopath though because most are not covered by insurance – although this can vary state to state.

 My New Doc

 I found a naturopath here in Atlanta.
 Her name is Dr. Rachel Marynowski.
 I’ve met with her once and so far, so good.
 She asked for my labs in advance and requested I do a 7 day food journal before my intake appointment.
 My first visit was 2.5 hours long and was an extensive granular level mockup of my medical history and health influences like possible mold exposures, genetic dispositions, my birth story, a physical examination – the whole 9.

 We ran 3 tests: A blood draw for environments allergies like mold or dust mites etc. And another draw for food allergies.
 Plus another stool sample (which I don’t wish on my worst enemy – THE WORST!)
 Still waiting on the results.